My Account

 What resumes require great computer skills?

-Language Skills
+15. Language Skills

 Being able to communicate properly is good to have.
 But being able to communicate in different languages is something impressive.
-Language skills are useful in many different scenarios, so if you have a knack for them, you should definitely include that in your resume.
+Language skills are useful in many different scenarios, so if you have a knack for them, you should definitely include them in your resume.
 Having someone who speaks more than one language on board can be helpful when the company grows.

 What resumes require great language skills?